 The words objective and goal are mostly interchangeably used.
 In terms of similarities, they both describe things that a person may want to achieve or attain.
 Both are desired outcomes of work done by a person.
 They both focus on achieving something in the future and moving forward.
-They are constantly motivated by the same thing and focus on achieving what is intended for.
+They are constantly motivated by the same thing and focus on achieving what is intended.

 Similarity and distinction between an objective and a goal